 When storms occur we are not permitted to run trains again until the route is cleared and passes inspection by Network Rail

-Strong winds, gales, heavy rain and storms are classed as adverse weather.
-They are the real culprits behind symptoms of major disruption on our network, such as flooding, fallen trees or dangerous landslips which can block the line.
-When this happens, we are not permitted to run trains again until the route is cleared and passes inspection by Network Rail, which instructs us when it’s safe to do so.
+Strong winds, gales, heavy rain and storms can all bring your journey to a standstill.
+They are often the culprits behind major disruption on our network, such as flooding, fallen trees and debris on the tracks (like garden furniture and trampolines) or dangerous landslips which can block the line.